Combine your Spanish classes in Cusco with a tour of the

 It is an ideal trail for trekkers wanting to experience at least a part

-of the Inca Trail, but who haven't got the time or energy to complete
+of the Inca Trail, but who haven't got the time to complete

 the full 4 day trek.